fnune/fnune.github.io/_posts/2021-01-28-space-between-items-with-and-without-flexbox-gap.markdown

 ### The lobotomized owl

-I've resorted to using this one most often, if I'm being completely honest, because of the memorable name.
+I've used this one the most.
+If I'm being honest, probably because of the memorable name.
 There are some advantages, though, but those are best explained by [A List Apart](https://alistapart.com/article/axiomatic-css-and-lobotomized-owls/).

 ```css
 .boxes > * + * {